 A few months ago I published a piece in the online journal Salon entitled “Religion’s Smart-People Problem.”
-It generated over 2,500 comments on the site and various posts all over the web.
+It generated over 2,500 comments on the site and had over 66,000 facebook shares.
 I thought my readers might be interested in hearing from some of my most vociferous critics.
 And while I don’t have time to respond to them, let me say this.

 First, critics often focus on what you don’t say as much as what you do say.
 So critics of the short piece in Salon criticize it for not responding to the theology of Tillich or Kierkegaard, or the latest ruminations from Mormon elders, Catholic bishops, or their other favorite gurus.
 Heck, it was a piece for a popular magazine, not a dissertation.
 I’m reminded of one of the readers of my master’s thesis which was about the moral philosophy of David Gauthier.
 (All three chapter were later published in peer-reviewed journals.)
 The reader’s criticism—I should have talked more about Thomas Hobbes!
 Yes, really.

 All these theologians are like Neanderthals sitting around the campfire deciding which of their creation myths is best while not noticing that the invading Homo Sapiens will soon replace them.
 In the same way science and technology will eventually put an end to religious superstition.
 I so wish that all the mental acumen of theologians was employed in advancing science and technology rather than in defending old myths or creating obscurantist metaphysics.

 Still, I’m willing to let my critics have their say.
 Here then are some of the intellectual online critiques of my work from various Christian apologists.